farhannaqib/farhannaqib/README.md

 I'm currently a sophomore at Cornell University, double majoring in Computer Science and Applied Engineering Physics.

-🔭 I’m currently working on [OpenGrapher](https://github.com/farhannaqib/OpenGrapher) \
+🔭 I’m currently working on physics simulations in Python \
-📚 I’m currently learning OpenGL in C++
+📚 I’m currently learning OCaml

 ### Projects
 Some projects below are only available through a request due to academic integrity guidelines.
 Projects are sorted by time started.